 Medicare Advantage (MA) Plans are health plan options that are approved by Medicare and run by private companies.

-They are part of the Medicare program and are sometimes called “Part C.” Medicare Advantage Plans provide the same services as Medicare and may offer extra benefits that Medicare doesn’t cover, such as vision or dental services.
-Some Medicare Advantage plans include prescription drug coverage.
+They are part of the Medicare program and are sometimes called “Part C.” Medicare Advantage Plans provide the same services as Medicare A and B and may offer extra benefits that Medicare doesn’t cover, such as vision or dental services.
+Some Medicare Advantage plans include prescription drug coverage (Part D).
 Members may have to pay an additional monthly premium for the extra benefits.
 The plan may have special rules that its member need to follow.

 How do Medicare Advantage Plans work?

-In most Medicare Advantage Plans, members generally get all their Medicare-covered health care through that plan.
-Some plans also include Medicare prescription drug coverage.
+In most Medicare Advantage Plans, members generally get all their Medicare-covered health care through the plan.
+Some plans also include Medicare prescription drug coverage (Part D).
 Medicare pays a set amount of money for a person’s care every month to these private health plans, whether or not the member uses services.
+The plan is then responsible for all aspects of care from proof of coverage, processing of claims, payment of claims, determination of medical necessity, explanation of benefits, and statements.

 What are the Costs of Medicare Advantage Plans?

 Most people enrolled in a Medicare Advantage Plan must still pay their Part B premium.
 Members may also pay an additional monthly premium to the plan.
 Members also have cost-sharing in Medicare Advantage Plans.
-These could be in the form of copayments or coinsurance.
+These could be in the form of co-payments or coinsurance.
 Cost-sharing in a Medicare Advantage Plan may be different from those in Original Medicare.
-Because of this, it’s important that people review plan materials carefully for details about copayments and coinsurance for the services they get.
+Because of this, it’s important that people review plan materials carefully for details about co payments and co-insurance for the services they get.
+Plans set an annual out-of-pocket limit that is approved by Medicare.
+If a person reaches their out-of-pocket limit then the plan pays at 100%

 What are the Benefits of Medicare Advantage Plans?

 People who join a Medicare Advantage Plan are still in the Medicare program.
 They still have Medicare rights and protections.
-Through the plan, they still get all their regular Medicare-covered services that are offered under Part A and Part B. They may get prescription drug coverage through the plan.
 Extra benefits could be offered.
 These might include coverage for vision, hearing, dental and/or health and wellness programs.
+Enrollments in a Medicare Advantage Plans is available to most people with Medicare.
+These plans provide guaranteed protection high out-of-pocket expenses.

 What Kind of Medicare Advantage Plans Are There?

-There are currently five main types of Medicare Advantage Plans
+There are currently four main types of Medicare Advantage Plans:

 Who Can Join?